BarbaraBoeters/barbaraboeters-project/REPORT.md

 Next to checking of geofences in the background, I also wanted to implement background notifications.
 Notifications within one viewcontroller is easily achieved, but it already seems to become more difficult if you want it throughout the app because it also relies on implementing geofence checks on the background.

+## Better Code Hub
+Please have a look at the [AUDIT](https://github.com/BarbaraBoeters/barbaraboeters-project/blob/master/AUDIT.md) report for more details.

 ## Changes to DESIGN.md
 In the DESIGN document I stated what the minimum requirements for the product to be viable.
 The user can register and log in.
 Plants can be added with a photo, frequency, name and location.
 The user gets an alert only if the plant in the neighbourhood needs water (though only in one viewcontroller).
 Last but not least: there is a map with all the plants and their radius in red.